Schniz/cmd-ts/README.md

-# `clio-ts`
+# `cli-ts`

 > 💻 A type-driven command line argument parser, with awesome error reporting 🤤

-Not all command line arguments are strings, but for some reason, our CLI parsers force us to use strings everywhere. 🤔 `clio-ts` is a fully-fledged command line argument parser, influenced by Rust's [`clap`](https://github.com/clap-rs/clap) and [`structopt`](https://github.com/TeXitoi/structopt):
+Not all command line arguments are strings, but for some reason, our CLI parsers force us to use strings everywhere. 🤔 `cli-ts` is a fully-fledged command line argument parser, influenced by Rust's [`clap`](https://github.com/clap-rs/clap) and [`structopt`](https://github.com/TeXitoi/structopt):

 🤩 Awesome autocomplete, awesome safeness